JitenKumar/namaste-react/README.md

 Data Layer - State , Data, Props, Local Variables and JS Codes UI is powered by Data Layer
 Major part is two handle the Data Layer

+# Data Store Libraries

+# Redux Toolkit

+Install reduxjstoolkit
+Install reactredux
+Connect our store the application create the Cart Slice dispatch(action) selector for read operations
+React and Reduct are separate libraries

+1. Redux
+2. Zustand

+Redux Architecure

+- Slice of big store
+  - When any action to update the store -> dispatch an action -> action will then and call a function(reducerFunction) to update the cart slice
+  - When reading the data from the store -> use a selector and then -> Mean a component is subscribed to the store for data reading process